 In order to impact patient access on a broader scale, technology integrations must be developed to deploy payer intelligence within hub case management systems, healthcare provider portals, and e-prescribing/EHR systems.
 HHS recently finalized two new interoperability and patient access rules that should lay the foundation for accelerating these crucial technology integrations.

 TrialCard is currently developing an integration with Policy Reporter that will enable a hub case manager to electronically link a patient’s insurance coverage to the specific medical policy and prior authorization form/criteria for their prescribed product and condition.
-This type of integration not only enhances the accuracy of a benefit investigation, but it can also streamline the communication between the hub and payer, resulting in increased speed to therapy.
+This type of integration not only enhances the accuracy of a benefit investigation, but can also streamline the communication between the hub and payer, resulting in increased speed to therapy.
 The hub can also establish credibility and build confidence with the patient’s healthcare provider by referencing the applicable payer policy and coverage criteria in the associated summary of benefits.

 At TrialCard and Policy Reporter, we are experts at using payer intelligence to improve patient access, and we are committed to partnering with our hub clients to deploy this expertise into their programs.

 For more information about TrialCard or Policy Reporter, please email Scott Dulitz, TrialCard’s Chief Strategy Officer, at email@example.com.
-You may also register for our upcoming webcast entitled, Leveraging Payer Intelligence in Patient Service Programs.